kumahq/kuma/docs/proposals/external-ca.md

 ## Securing Postgres

 Additionally, we need to support a connection to Postgres over TLS so the CA cert transfer is secured on Kuma CP <-> Postgres connection.

+## Summary

+We've chosen providing certificates with HTTP + kumactl as this seems to be the most flexible and consistent option.
+We will use the same server as for Dataplane Token for the sake of simplicity for now.